thkauer/spotify-playlist-compare/README.md

 ```

 # Motivation
-If you ask yourself **"Why is this particular use case useful for somebody?"**
+If you ask yourself, **"Why is this particular use case useful to someone?"**
-or **"Why could this be possibly useful for other people?"** you have reached the right
+or **"Why could this be possibly be useful for other people?"**, you have come to the
-chapter.
+right chapter.

 And the answer:
-**Like many people, I only want to listen to the music I enjoy... right in this**
+**Like many people, I only want to listen to the music I like... right in the**
-**moment, and the situation or mood im in.**
+**moment, and in the situation or mood I am in.**
-So naturally the amount of personal playlists has grown and grown over time.
+So naturally, the number of personal playlists has grown and grown over time.
-Resulting in playlists that differ completely, partially overlap or are nearly a
+Resulting in playlists that are completely different, partially overlapping or almost a
 complete subset of other playlists.
-But the thing with taste... it can change over time.
+But the thing about taste... it can and will change over time.
-One day I realized that I have to sort out a chunk of songs I do not want to
+One day I realized that I needed to sort out a bunch of songs that I no longer wanted to
-listen to anymore, in general, in the type of situation or the mood the playlists are
+listen to in the kind of situation or mood the playlists were made for.
-made for.
-Luckily spotify also added **most of the time** songs to my "Liked Songs" while adding
+Luckily Spotify also added **most of the time** songs to my "Liked Songs" while adding
-them to the playlists they belong.
+them to the playlists they belong to.
 So I started updating my playlists by iterating
-trough my liked songs and updating in which playlist they should occur.
+through my Liked Songs and updating which playlist they should appear in.
-But as highlighted in the sentence before, the songs were not always added to the "Liked
+But as the previous sentence indicates, the songs were not always added to the "Liked
-Songs" playlist and from time to time an old song I do not like anymore and should have
+Songs" playlist, and from time to time an old song that I no longer like and should have
 been filtered out would pop up.

-And now we found the reason for the current script.
-To not iterate trough each
-playlist (with duplicated songs between playlists) manually, checking if each song is in
+And now we have found the reason for the current script.
+To not have to manually iterate through each playlist (with duplicate songs between playlists) to check if each song is
-the "Liked Songs" playlist.
+in the "Liked Songs" playlist.

-And finally I can listen to the music I in enjoy in the current moment without the need
-to skip every second song again.
+And finally I can listen to the music I like without having to skip every second song.
 ...
-At least for one day after resorting all my songs.
+At least for a day after resorting all of my songs.